torchnyu/blog/_drafts/2020-06-20-whats-in-the-box.md

 date:   2020-06-20 20:00:00 -0700
 ---

-I've been trying to come up with proper explanations for why concepts like code splitting, abstraction, and naming are important.
+I've been trying to come up with explanations for why concepts like code splitting, abstraction, and naming are important.
 One analogy came to mind recently.

 Imagine you're moving and need to pack up your stuff.
 Maybe your university kicked you out of housing.
 Maybe you're starting a new job.